Skip to main content

 In early 2023, Michelle Rogers, our community outreach and education manager, and Mariana Gutierrez, health promotion coordinator, were interviewed by a film crew hired by the City of Camarillo for CityScene TV, the city's YouTube channel.
 They talked about our "Adventures in VR" classes, from introductory "Nature Treks" and "Ocean Rift" to more advanced classes like "Wander," "Alcove" and "National Geographic Explore VR," and the benefits of virtual reality for individuals who are feeling isolated and alone or can no longer travel.
 Efforts to promote the District help us reach more people with our programs, services and classes as we raise awareness of what we can do and where we are located.

-Our health promotion coordinator, Mariana Gutierrez, and Community Outreach and Education manager Michelle Rogers set up a booth at the Camarillo Farmers Market on Oct.
-1, 2022, and Nov.
-18, 2023, to promote the District's efforts.
+Our Health Promotion coordinator, Mariana Gutierrez, and Community Outreach and Education manager Michelle Rogers set up a booth at the Camarillo Farmers Market on Oct.
+1, 2022, Nov.
+18, 2023 and Fall Prevention Coordinator Elsa Sierra joined on June 22, 2024, to promote the District's efforts.
 They shared information about our classes, programs and services, and engaged people on the topic of health and wellness.

 They asked, "In one word, How do you maximize your health and wellness?"